psawant75/CommunityConnect/README.md

 **Solution:** Create a platform to enable the communities to share reliable ideas that have been proven to tackle local challenges due to climate change in the past.

+**Objectives:**
+- Enable knowledge sharing across vulnerable communities
+- Increase stakeholder visibility to enable financial & CSR support toward the informal climate sector, protecting female workers and other marginalized communities
+- Moderate the increased impact of climate threats on marginalized communities and protect traditional and informal professions

 **Design Overview:**
 - User Interface: Use a Salesforce Experience Site or Open Source Tool like Heroku
 - Data Base: Use Salesforce or Digital Public Good project like CKAN